Paris In Between — A Novel

 We continue on the gâteau, and when it’s time for the check, it takes fifteen minutes for the waitress to stop not seeing us.
 I pay, and we exit the terrace, standing on the corner of avenue Montaigne and rue Françoise I.

 “I live over there,” I point across the street.

 “My hotel is up there,” she nods in the other direction.

-I consider asking her if she wants to come over, but her body language suggests that it would be better not to.
+I consider asking if she wants to come over, but her hip angle suggest that it’s better not to.